Internet-Draft Mission Audit Transparency August 2026

 This profile distinguishes an integrity failure, where the transparency claim is false, from an audit failure, where the claim cannot be fully checked but is not refuted, as the consent evidence profile does ([I-D.draft-mcguinness-oauth-mission-consent-evidence]):

 • A failed Signed Statement signature, Receipt signature, or inclusion proof (steps 1 through 3), or a committed hash that does not match the retrieved evidence (step 5), is an integrity failure.
-The relying party MUST reject the Transparent Statement and MUST NOT treat the record as transparent.
+The relying party MUST reject the Transparent Statement.
+It MUST NOT treat the record as transparent.

 • Evidence that cannot be retrieved within the retention window (step 5 incomplete) is an audit failure, not an integrity failure.
 Steps 1 through 3 still establish that the record was registered, at a committed time, in a non-equivocating log; only the content check is incomplete.
-The relying party MUST NOT treat the record as content-verified, and MUST NOT treat unretrievable evidence as evidence of tampering.
+The relying party MUST NOT treat the record as content-verified.
+It MUST NOT treat unretrievable evidence as evidence of tampering.
+An erasure record on the feed (Section 6.3.3) explains the gap as recorded-basis erasure; a gap without one, in a deployment that registers erasures, is itself worth recording, though still not proof of tampering.

 At the approval event for Mission msn_8RfX2Lqv9TqMv4z7sA2bN1k0YpEdHc9-, the Mission Issuer records Consent Evidence and registers it.
 It does not put the disclosure in the log; it signs a Signed Statement whose payload is the hash of the Consent Evidence, carried inline, with the hash algorithm and the evidence media type in the protected header (Section 6.1).
 The sub is the Mission feed, derived from the Mission issuer and id; the iss is the Mission Issuer.
 Protected header, in CBOR extended diagnostic notation ([RFC8610], Appendix G):